By the Candelabra's Glare

-By the Candelabra's Glare is a 1898 collection of poems written by L. Frank Baum.
+By the Candelabra's Glare is an 1898 collection of poems written by L. Frank Baum.
 One of his earliest works, the book was significant in Baum's evolution from amateur to professional author.

 The book

 Baum's first book, Mother Goose in Prose, had been published in 1897 by the Chicago firm Way and Williams.
 The book was attractively produced, with illustrations by a young Maxfield Parrish; but its relatively high price for a children's book limited its commercial success.
 Publisher Way and Williams went bankrupt in 1898.
 For his second book, Baum reverted to his earlier amateur mode.
 Baum had had his own printing press as a youth, and had created a family newspaper; in 1898 he obtained another small printing press and some cases of type, and personally printed and bound 99 copies of a collection of his verse.
 Baum's sons took over the press when he was done with it.